The Digital Single Market role in the Department of Enterprise, Trade and Employment (DETE) is to:

 - provide progress reports to the Cabinet Committee on European Affairs and other Cabinet Committees, as appropriate.

-The key focus of the IDC is on ensuring effective whole-of-Government engagement with the EU DSM Strategy, particularly in terms of developing a coherent and coordinated approach to matters that cut across the responsibilities of individual Ministers, Departments and European Council formations.
-Relevant Ministers and Departments will continue to lead on the key files in their respective areas of responsibility.
-However, there is also acknowledgement that many of the files have cross-cutting implications.
+The key focus of the IDG is on ensuring effective whole-of-Government engagement with the EU DSM Strategy, particularly in terms of developing a coherent and coordinated approach to the recent DSA Package.

 Digital Single Market Bulletin